milenakos/cat-bot/README.md

 # Development

 Please note self-hosting is hacky and isn't supported, instructions below are for testing/development/messing around.
-I won't stop you, but YOU will have to mess around with the code a bunch for it to work good, so be warned.
+I won't stop you, but you WILL have to mess around with the code a bunch for it to work good, so be warned.

 ## Prerequisites